MicrosoftAPAC/microsoftapac.github.io/_posts/2017-06-16-SaitoKikaku.md

 image: "images/SaitoKikakuHidemaru/SaitoKikaku.png" #should be ~350px tall
 excerpt: Saito Kikaku wanted to meet the demand for a Windows Store version of its successful Hidemaru Editor as text editor software.
 Beginning with communications, Saito Kikaku and Microsoft worked through the conversion process.
 language: English
-verticals: ["Retail, Consumer Products & Services"]
+verticals: [Retail & Consumer Goods]
 geolocation: [Japan]
 ---